We all know the stereotypes. Poor people are lazy. They don’t want to work. The thing is: It’s simply not true.

 According to a 2014 UC Davis report, the majority of those in poverty between ages 18 and 64 who are not disabled or attending school did in fact work in the previous year.
 But for many people in our community, working hard isn’t enough.

-You also don’t need to be poor to have a hard time getting by.
-Many families who earn what would be considered a middle-class income are still struggling.
-These are ALICE households.
-Asset-Limited, Income-Constrained, and Employed, these families earn income higher than the federal poverty level, but they still struggle to afford the basics like food, housing, medical care, and transportation.
+In fact, 28% of Kent County households are Asset-Limited, Income-Constrained, and Employed.
+These ALICE families are earning incomes above the federal poverty level but still struggling to afford the basics like food, housing, medical care, and transportation.
 Here in Kent County, 9% of households are living in poverty and 28% are ALICE.
 Together, a staggering 37% are having trouble meeting their basic needs.

 ALICE LIVES HERE

 The 2019 ALICE report shows that the number of households who are working yet still struggling has actually increased.
 In fact, from 2010 to 2017 the number of ALICE households grew by 2%.
 Because of the rising cost of living and relatively flat wages, many families who were formerly self-sufficient have fallen below the ALICE threshold.

 So what is the ALICE threshold?
 It depends on where you live and the number of people in your household.